-We are a team of specialists who design, engineer and deliver custom furniture for notable buildings in places of learning, worship, culture, business & leisure.
+We are an international team who design, engineer and deliver elegant, timeless, versatile furniture for notable buildings in places of learning, worship, culture, business & leisure.

-Founded as an Arts & Crafts furniture maker in 1981 in London’s Covent Garden, we have evolved into the foremost furniture design and engineering practice delivering complete projects and standard lines that match the architectural style of iconic buildings in the USA, UK Europe, Middle East and China.
+Founded as an Arts & Crafts furniture maker in 1981 in London’s Covent Garden, we have evolved into the foremost design and engineering practice delivering complete projects and standard lines of world-class furniture that match the architectural style of iconic buildings in the USA, UK Europe, Middle East and China.

-Working directly with blue - chip clients and leading design architects, we apply our knowledge of architecture, our expertise in designing for batch production, our international network of outsourced manufacturing partners, and our understanding of the operational needs of those who will occupy the spaces we furnish to value engineer pieces intended to last multiple generations.
+Working directly with blue-chip clients and leading design architects, we apply our knowledge of architecture, advanced spacial engineering and our deep research-based understanding of the operational needs of those who will occupy the spaces we furnish to engineer pieces intended to last multiple generations.

 Our clients share an understanding of the difference between price and value.
 They invest for the long term, which ultimately carries a lower cost and a higher return.

 2018 - Win 76 Trinity Place.
 US grows to 25% of our business